lenra-io/application-runner/docs/EnvSessionTree.md

 To match these two actor and everything they handle, we use GenServer, DynamicSupervisor and Supervisor.
 - An environment is materialized with a `EnvManager`
 - All environments are supervised by a DynamicSupervisor `EnvManagers`
-- A `EnvManager` need submodules to handle different features.
-These modules are handled by the `EnvSupervisor` And for the sessions :
+- An `EnvManager` need submodules to handle different features.
+These modules are handled by `EnvSupervisor` And for the sessions :
 - A session is materialized with a `SessionManager` GenServer.
 - All sessions are supervised by a DynamicSupervisor `SessionManagers`